Slave to the Music (Twenty 4 Seven song)

 "Slave to the Music" is a song by Dutch Eurodance group Twenty 4 Seven, released on 13 August 1993 by Indisc as the third single and first song from their second studio album, Slave to the Music (1994).
 The song was written by the group with co-producer Ruud van Rijen and peaked within the top 10 in at least eight countries.
 It peaked at number two in Australia and Zimbabwe.
-The music video was directed by Fernando Garcia, Steve Walker and Leontine Willese.
+The accompanying music video was directed by Fernando Garcia, Steve Walker and Leontine Willese, depicting group members Nance Coolen and Stay-C in front of different coloured backgrounds.

 Background and release

 Twenty 4 Seven formed in 1989 by Dutch producer Ruud van Rijen, consisting of singer Nancy "Nance" Coolen and rapper Ricardo Overman (a.k.a.
 MC Fixxit).
 Tony Dawson-Harrison (a.k.a.
 Captain Hollywood) shortly after took over as new front man and rapper of the project.
 They had success with the singles "I Can't Stand It" and "Are You Dreaming?".
 In 1993, after Harrison left the group and went solo, rapper/singer Stacey Seedorf (a.k.a.
 Stay-C) was recruited into the act.
 After releasing the single "It Could Have Been You", which was unsuccessful on the charts, Seedorf was unsatisfied with it and decided to introduce producer Ruud van Rijen to a song he had written, "Slave to the Music".
 At first, van Rijen was unsure if Seedorf could write a song, but after hearing it the next day, he was amazed and thought it would be a hit.

 Stay-C was inspired by German project N.U.K.E. and their 1992 single "Nana", which he had played as a DJ.
 Van Ruud had made an instrumental and Stay-C's new lyrics fitted perfectly.
 They then went into studio with Nance and recorded "Slave to the Music".
 After it was recorded with Nance, Stay-C and van Rijen came up with the idea that they wanted some backing on the song.
 But since Nance by then had left the studio, van Rijen had to perform it by himself.
 After the release of the single, it was a struggle to get it played on radio.
 After a few months, Stay-C started to lose his faith in that the song would be successful and started thinking about leaving Twenty 4 Seven.
 But then the song entered the Dutch tipparade, before climbing on the charts in Europe, Australia, Israel and South-Africa.